Cadiz - sherry, history and great beaches

-The city itself is located in the southernmost part of Spain, and separated from Africa by the strait of Gibraltar.
-The province of Cadiz itself is actually mountainous, with the ranges of Algodonales, la Mota, Líjar, Grazalema and Santa Margarita being located in the north-east, whilst the sierras of Aljibe and Líbar are to be found in the south.
+The province of Cadiz itself is actually mountainous, with the ranges of Algodonales, la Mota, Líjar, Grazalema and Santa Margarita being located in the northeast, whilst the sierras of Aljibe and Líbar are to be found in the south.

 Also in this Destination